inayatkh/tracking-python3/Readme.md

 # Tracking Using OpenCV >= 3.2 and Python-3.5

-In this repository I will give some implementation of tracking algorithms.
+In this repository I will give some implementation of single object tracking algorithms.
+These include meanShift, CamShift, Boosting, MIL, KCF, TLD , GoTurn, and MedianFlow.
+Additionally I will show you how to grab frames at a very high FPS from camera and videos.
-I will update the repository regullarly as soon as new algo is added to it

 ## Directory Structure: